TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 # Takeprofit hub

+## Version 2026.3.26.657 (26 March, 2026)
+### Changes
+* Fixed a critical SQLite issue where symbol aggregation priorities were not cleared after restart by ensuring DELETE executes even for empty priority lists.

 ## Version 2026.3.25.693 (25 March, 2026)
 ### Changes
 * "External comment" is added to Risk profiling rules.